In this section

 Check your traffic and criminal histories carefully to make sure they are correct.
-You should also make sure that two years have passed since the date of your disqualification.
-If not, then you should wait until the two years are up, before making an application.
+You should also make sure two years have passed since your disqualification date.
+If not, then you should wait until the two years are up before applying.

-The court keeps the original of the form, one copy goes to the police and the other one is returned to you when a date has been set for the hearing.
-In some Magistrates Courts in Queensland you may have to serve (deliver) the copy to the police prosecutor yourself — the court staff will usually tell you when you file the form.
+The court keeps the original form, one copy goes to the police and the other one is returned to you when a date has been set for the hearing.
+In some Magistrates Courts you may have to serve (deliver) the copy to the police prosecutor yourself—the court staff will usually tell you when you file the form.

-Applications for removal of licence disqualification are usually heard in court about six to eight weeks after the application is filed.
+Applications to remove a licence disqualification are usually heard in court about six to eight weeks after the application is filed.

-When the police receive your application they may ask you, your employer, neighbours, family and friends whether there is evidence that you have driven a motor vehicle since being disqualified.
+When the police receive your application, they may ask you, your employer, neighbours, family and friends whether there is evidence you have driven a motor vehicle since being disqualified.
 They may also ask about your general behaviour.

-Even though you have applied for removal of your disqualification, you must not drive a motor vehicle at this time.
-If you are convicted of driving at this time you will be further disqualified from holding or obtaining a driver licence and your application for removing the previous disqualifications will be refused.
+Even though you have applied to remove your disqualification, you must not drive a motor vehicle at this time.
+If you are convicted of driving while disqualified again, you will be further disqualified from holding or obtaining a driver licence and your application for removing the previous disqualifications will be refused.

-If your Probation Order contains a condition to undertake a driving-related rehabilitation program, and you have successfully completed the program, obtain a copy of the completion certificate to support your application.
+If your probation order includes a condition to undertake a driving-related rehabilitation program, and you have successfully completed the program, get a copy of the completion certificate to support your application.
 In circumstances where you have attended intervention to change your driving behaviour and/or address substance abuse, consider asking your treating practitioner to provide confirmation of your attendance and progress.
 You may also consider getting character references to further support your application.